kamontat/MorseCode/README.md

   - v1.1 <- add **key table page**, fixed a ton of bug, add more shortcut
     - v1.1.1 <- hide some panel that no currently use and fixed parentheses bug
     - v1.1.2 <- add more **morse code**
+  - v1.2 <- add `Null Error Message` see more in about page

 - Version 2